 - You must also be aware of the fact that they are developing children and, because of this, they have mood swings.
 Since pre-teens can, at times, feel self-conscious and unsure, they need a role model to help them out-so make sure that you are always being patient and kind with them.
 When you demonstrate how to be a good role model, students learn how they should behave when they are babysitting.
 It is critical for you to give your attention to each student when they speak and to provide lots of positive feedback, such as “That’s a great answer” and “You’re absolutely right”.
 Young teens need the verbal confirmation and acceptance.
 Don’t be afraid to correct any technical errors; just do it in a gentle manner.
 Remember, you need to create a safe and stable environment.

 - Another thing to keep in mind is that young teens need to move around, and this is why the curriculum includes many games and activities.
 It is perfectly okay for you to take a short break for them to stretch if they look like they are losing interest or becoming restless.
 And have fun!
 If you have fun, then they’ll have fun, and if they’re having fun, then they are paying attention.

 Overall, it’s very important for you to create a welcoming and stable environment for your students.
 Try to remember what it was like to be that age and be understanding with the young teens.
 They’re still at an age where they look up to adults, so try to have a positive impact on their lives with your insight and attitude!

-If you’ve taught teens who’ve used their skills to save a life or handle an emergency in the past year, tell us!
-Fill out a Story Submission Form and we’ll send you a $10 Starbucks gift card.
+If you’ve taught teens who’ve used their skills to save a life or handle an emergency, tell us!
+Fill out a Story Submission Form.